LOCATION:Hillsborough County EOC

 Testing will follow 2nd class

-SEATING:Seating is limited for this free class
+SEATING:Seating will be limited for this free class

 Hillsborough County ARES/RACES is proud to sponsor the introductory Amateur Radio "Technician Class" License Course in a traditional classroom setting.
 Please invite your friends to come join the several hundred people who have taken these courses and earned or upgraded an Amateur Radio license during the last few years.

-- Test Prep Class = FREE
+- Test Prep Class

 Spend two days with our experienced volunteer trainers